macblair221/eeg-signal-acquisition/README.md

 ```

 ## Next Steps
 - Refine Arduino IDE code to better accommodate the sampling frequency.
-Originally hardcoded a 200Hz sampling rate but got a true $f_c \approx 190.6\text{ Hz}$ sampling rate.
+Originally hardcoded a 200Hz sampling rate but got a true $f_s \approx 190.6\text{ Hz}$ sampling rate.
 Hardcoding the 200Hz sampling rate meant the MNE bandpass filter assumed each sample is 1/200th of a second apart when it was really 1/190.6th of a second apart.
 This squeezes the samples I had into a tighter window, making my measured heartbeat faster than it really was.
 - Re-tune the analog gain stages to accommodate $50\mu\text{V}$ EEG brainwaves.
 - Transition electrode placement to the frontal lobe/occipital lobe for Alpha-wave detection experiments.
 - Implement real-time Fast Fourier Transform (FFT) analysis to calculate Power Spectral Density (PSD). (must dial in sampling rate discrepancies first)